$15 FLAT RATE SHIPPING, AUSTRALIA WIDE.

 What Kind Of Glass Should Serve Pale Ales In?

-Ever since they were first brewed, pale ales have gained immense popularity, and they continue to rise as brewers endlessly craft and innovate their recipes.
+Ever since they were first brewed, pale ales have gained immense popularity.
+They continue to rise as brewers endlessly craft and innovate their recipes.
 There are so many styles of pale ales that you can pair with meals, or simply enjoy them as they are.
 At Prancing Pony, we offer a varied range of pale ales.
 If you’re looking for a classic, well-rounded brew, opt for our Australian Pale Ale.
-If you want to try a more citrusy and hop forward pale, opt for the Hopwork Orange.
+You want to try a more citrusy and hop forward pale, opt for the Hopwork Orange.
 If you’re looking for a lower alcohol, sessionable style, we recommend our XPA – which is still an exceptionally hoppy and fruity beer.
 For a darker ale style, we recommend the Cascadian Black IPA, which has a medium body and an ABV of 6%.
 Shop online and explore our range of Australian craft beer at Prancing Pony.

 Categories